Johns Hopkins University — Fall 2025

 Sep 4 (Thu)Functional Specifications and Synthesis

-3 Sep 9 (Tue)Lecture (Language Model for Code: Prompting)
+3 Sep 9 (Tue)Language Modeling for Synthesis

-4 Sep 16 (Tue)Lecture (Pre-training, Fine-tuning, and Reinforcement Learning for Program Synthesis) | [Assignment 1 Due]
+4 Sep 16 (Tue)Iterative Refinement with Feedback | [Assignment 1 Due]

 Oct 16 (Thu)(Holiday, no class)